telerik/winforms-docs/winforms-converter/step-by-step tutorial.md

 # Convert your existing application to Telerik UI for Winforms

-This article will guide you trough the process of converting the Microsoft Windows Forms controls in your application to Telerik UI for Winforms counterparts.
+This article will guide you through the process of converting the Microsoft Windows Forms controls in your application to Telerik UI for Winforms counterparts.

->note We strongly recommend using using a source control system like TFS or Git.
+>note We strongly recommend you using a source control system like TFS or Git.
 This will allow you to review the changes and restore to previous version if needed.

 1. Before staring you need to open a solution which contains a project which is using standard Microsoft Winforms controls.
 This will enable the converter option in the WinForms menu item.